ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-Power-BI/README.md

 <img width="1024" alt="Donut Chart" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Actual%20Cost%20of%20production%20by%20Assembly%20location.jpg">

 * Waste cost by year line chart.
-A simple chart showing how money is the company wasting on discarded products and what is the trend. *
+A simple chart showing how much money is the company wasting on discarded products and what is the trend. *

 <img width="1024" alt="Donut Chart" src="https://raw.githubusercontent.com/ritik8801/Data-Analysis-of-Bicycle-Manufacturing-Company-Using-Python-SQL-and-PowerBI/main/Dashboard%20Screenshots%20and%20Features/Waste%20cost%20by%20the%20Year.jpg">